PrzeMazur95/WannabeGuide/README.md

  * postman documentation
  * add log inforations in controllers - more specific log messages
  * create prefixes to logger like -web, api, in enums, instead of two the same enum files for each one
+ * add dusk test cases for act like a user